Closed Captioning vs Subtitles

 Closed captions and subtitles are both popular terms used to describe transcribed audio in video.
 Though most people use the two terms interchangeably, they actually refer to different things.
+So what is closed captioning?
+How is it different than subtitles?
 While the results of video closed captioning and subtitling are similar, the intended purpose and audience for each process is not the same.
-Read on to learn the definitions of closed captions and subtitles and to compare the differences between closed captioning vs subtitles.
+Read on to learn what is the difference between subtitles and closed captions and when you should use closed captions vs subtitles.

 Closed captioning refers to the transcription of all elements of an audio format, including non-speech elements.
 These captions are typically for the hard of hearing.
 However, anyone who struggles to follow along with the audio on videos can use closed captions.

 Closed captions are “closed” because they are located on a separate track from the video.
-As such, they can be toggled on and off while watching.
+As such, you can toggle them on and off while watching.
 Conversely, open captions are part of the video track and thus cannot be turned off.
 Video closed captioning is required on most video content in the United States.

 On a technical level, captions are encoded as a stream of commands, control codes, and text that ensure the captions appear at the right time and in the right place in the video.